duplocloud/terraform-provider-duplocloud/docs/resources/gcp_storage_bucket_v2.md

 ### Required

-- `name` (String) The short name of the S3 bucket.
+- `name` (String) The short name of the storage bucket.
 Duplo will add a prefix to the name.
 You can retrieve the full name from the `fullname` attribute.
-- `tenant_id` (String) The GUID of the tenant that the S3 bucket will be created in.
+- `tenant_id` (String) The GUID of the tenant that the storage bucket will be created in.

 ### Optional